Ryuutei/Ryuutei.github.io/_posts/2014-10-03-mcjsonwtf.md

 So yeah I don't know, is it a Java dev thing to troll people or what ?

-Next time we are going to see how to spaws signs.
+Next time we are going to see how to spawn signs.
 ␄